Kauffman bracket intertwiners and the volume conjecture: Calculation of intertwiners for the closed torus

 \subsection{On the trace of intertwiners}

-For closed torus, the mapping torus can never be hyperbolic.
-So we expect the limit to be zero, but sometimes closed torus can be special.
-In fact we will show the limit cannot be zero because there are infinitely many intertwiners with trace being zero, see Example \ref{exa4.1}.
-Some diffeomorphisms even do not have invariant characters that live in Azumaya locus, but intertwiners in Theorems \ref{thm2.3}\ref{thm2.4} are very close to intertwiners constructed in \cite{BW5} (actually in most cases they are just intertwiners constructed in \cite{BW5}).
-In Theorem \ref{thm4.1}, we can show the superior limit is zero.
-To get the limit, first we have to calculate the trace.
+Bonahon-Wong-Yang only formulated the conjecture when the mapping tori are hyperbolic.
+So they considered surfaces with negative Euler characteristic because the mapping tori for the closed torus can never be hyperbolic.
+Since the simplicial volume of mapping tori for the closed torus is zero, see page 380 \cite{BM}, we expect the corresponding limit to be zero.
+In Theorem \ref{thm4.1}, we can show the limit superior is zero for any diffeomorphism.
+But the limits are not zero for some cases, see Example \ref{exa4.1}.
+Some diffeomorphisms even do not have invariant characters that live in the Azumaya locus, but the intertwiners in Theorems \ref{thm2.3} and \ref{thm2.4} are very close to intertwiners constructed in \cite{BW5}.

 When we consider the intertwiners in Theorems \ref{thm2.3} and \ref{thm2.4}, we fix the mapping class $A$ and the $A$-invariant character $[\gamma]$.
 In this subsection we will use $(l,s)$ to denote $\text{gcd}(l,s)$ for any two integers $l,s$.